 In the commercial litigation context F.S. § 57.105 is a powerful tool for curbing abusive litigation tactics: if you engage in bad faith or frivolous litigation, not only will you eventually lose, you’ll also end up paying the other side’s legal fees.
 This is a commonly-used device that everyone knows about and has been the subject of multiple Florida Bar Journal articles [click here, here, here, here].
 F.S. § 57.105 also occasionally pops up in the probate-litigation context [click here].

-Here’s how the 4th DCA explained the law on when a probate judge can shift the winning side’s attorney’s fees against one of the estate’s beneficiaries for frivolousness:
+Here’s how the 4th DCA explained the law in the Geary case on when a probate judge can shift the winning side’s attorney’s fees against one of the estate’s beneficiaries for frivolousness: